anzusystems/common-admin/docs/editor/nodes/embed-cross-box/index.md

 // todo specify fields: only body for now

-Infobox is special entity with tiptap json body with specific schema.
+CrossBox is special entity with tiptap json body with specific schema.

 ## Features
 - User can select infobox from list of existing.